Northeast Health Equity Consortium Announces First Webinar Series:

 To make persuasive and compelling cases to key stakeholders, health outcomes and social determinants of health data need to be paired with storytelling.
 Join leaders in health equity, community health, advocacy, education and government in the American Heart Association’s Northeast Health Equity Consortium’s (NHEC) webinar series.
 The Equity Braid: Equity, Data & Capacity Building will examine how to lead with an equity framework using data to inform both internal and external capacity building efforts.

-The second webinar, Data Storytelling: Lessons Learned from Communicating Data Locally, is scheduled for June 13, 2019 from 11 am – Noon, EST. Participation is free, but registration is limited to 200 participants.
+The third and final webinar, Where the Rubber Meets the Road: Innovative Uses of Data for Social Transformation , is scheduled for October 16, 2019 from 1 pm – 2 pm, EST. Participation is free, but registration is limited to 200 participants.
 Register here.
 Participants will review examples of data stories and discuss what works effectively when communicating data to reach local constituents.

 Welcome to the American Heart Association’s Northeast Health Equity Consortium homepage.
 As dedicated volunteers and staff, we want to ensure that all people receive the highest standard of care for heart disease and stroke.